XBitOrg/xbit-testing-datasource-bench/rust/README.md

 - Real-time stream receives blocks as they're processed
 - Uses `block.block_time.timestamp` from stream data
 - Measures time from block creation to stream reception

+**WebSocket Method:**
+- Subscribes to `blockSubscribe` with real-time notifications
+- Uses `block.blockTime` from WebSocket messages
+- Measures time from block creation to WebSocket message reception

 ### Why This Matters